 How Much Does Commercial Metal Decking Cost?

-Market Price of Steel
+Metal Decking Cost Starts With the Market Price of Steel

 The steel decking material you plan to use for your project will also vary in price because each steel type has a different gauge.
-The “gauge” of a metal refers to its thickness, with thinner types obviously costing less than thicker ones.
+The “gauge” of a metal refers to its thickness, with thinner types obviating less than thicker ones.
 The higher the gauge of a metal type, the thinner it is.

-If the cost of steel is high and you’d like to build a larger deck, using a thinner gauge can reduce costs.
+If the metal decking cost is high and you’d like to build a larger deck, using a thinner gauge can reduce costs.
 However, the gauges you can use will also depend on the required load-bearing capacity for your deck.
 Since lighter steel decks will support less weight, they may not be appropriate for certain projects.
 Standard steel gauges include 22 GA, 20 GA, 18 GA, and 16 GA.

 The prices per square foot of each of these gauges can vary based on the general market price of steel, but their averages at current price levels are as follows: